Benedict Cumberbatch is on thunderous form in first trailer for Jungle Book film Mowgli

 It was preceded by 2016’s The Jungle Book, which has Idris Elba as Shere Khan.

-Mowgli is due n UK cinemas on 19th October
+Mowgli is due in UK cinemas on 19th October